Colorado Strategic Wildfire Action Program

 Strategic Focus Areas

-The Strategic Focus Areas are one of the components developed by the partnership between the Department of Natural Resources, Colorado State Forest Service and the Division of Fire Prevention and Control.
-They represent parts of the state with the highest populations living in high wildfire risk areas or with regional capacity to make meaningful strategic investments.
+The Strategic Focus Areas are one of the components developed by the partnership between the Department of Natural Resources, Colorado State Forest Service, and the Division of Fire Prevention and Control.
+They represent areas in Colorado where there is a greater population density living within high wildfire risk and areas with regional capacity to make meaningful strategic investments.
 The Strategic Focus Areas include Boulder, Douglas, El Paso, Jefferson, Larimer, La Plata and Teller counties plus Rocky Mountain Restoration Initiative focal areas.

 To learn more about the process of identifying Strategic Focus Areas see the White Paper.